Aleksandr of Tver: Return to Tver

 Aleksandr returned to Pskov from Lithuania in 1331 or 1332 with the ultimate aim of recovering his principality and the grand principality.
 In 1334 or early 1335, he sent his son Fyodor to the Horde, who returned to Tver in 1335 with a Tatar official.
 Aleksandr visited Tver in the winter of 1336, and the chronicles simply state that he brought his son back to Pskov; however, historians have suggested that he may have gone to Tver to make peace with his brother Konstantin or find out the attitude of the population.

 Aleksandr prepared a trip to the Horde to discuss his reinstatement as prince, after being persuaded by Ivan that it was safe to do so.
 Aleksandr made contact with Theognostus and sent his boyars to the metropolitan "for the sake of his blessing and his prayers", as the chronicle says, though it is likely that he sought protection from the Russian Orthodox Church.
 Although the archbishop of Novgorod had warned him during his visit to not visit Sarai, Aleksandr "refused judgement" and the archbishop left the city "having anathematized Pskov", according to the Novgorodian chronicle.

 At Sarai, Aleksandr was granted a full pardon and the right to return to Tver.
 Some historians have explained Aleksandr's reinstatement as an attempt to set up Tver against Moscow again.
 However, Fennell says that "the situation closely resembled that of 1326", in which Aleksandr "was permitted to return to Tver' in order that he might discredit himself in the eyes of the Tverites–and indeed of any other Russians who might witness his predicament–and thus ultimately bring about his own destruction".
 He also says that an immediate execution of Aleksandr would have antagonized Novgorod, Pskov and Lithuania.
 In the autumn of 1338, Aleksandr returned to Tver and he called for his spouse and children to return from Pskov.
+Aleksandr was also granted the title of grand prince by Özbeg, although the grand prince of Vladimir continued to be recognized as the senior leader, or the "grand prince over the grand princes".